 New York newspaper reporter Walter Barnett finds himself out of a job after he claims to have found actress Angela Merrova dead in her apartment - only the next day she showed up alive and threatened to sue the paper.
 Determined to investigate he discovers her involvement with a strange doctor who is an expert on human blood.
 Barnett then finds a connection to a series of gruesome murders where the victims were all found drained of blood.
-Written by

 Col Needham <firstname.lastname@example.org>

 HE ROSE FROM THE DEAD...TO HAUNT THE LIVING!!!

 said of this film: "This is one of the pictures that made me march in to [Warner Bros. studio chief Jack L. Warner

 ] and ask for more money again.
 You can't believe what this one was like.
 I had a part that somebody like Bela Lugosi

 should have played.
 I was this doctor, brought back to life, and the only thing that nourished this poor bastard was blood.
 If it had been Jack Warner's blood or [Harry Warner